 - The metals are then purified in different methods, with the help of electrolysis.
 The blocks are transported to different mills so that they can be remade into new products.

-If you’d like to know more about how a metal roof is recycled in Central Florida, B&B Metals has the answers.
+If you’d like to know more about how a metal roof is recycled in Central Florida, 1st Coast Metal Roofing Supply has the answers.
 Contact us today!